-> IFRS 9 Financial Instruments (effective from 1 January 2013)
+FIRS 9 Financial Instruments (effective from 1 January 2013)

 The IASB aims to replace IAS 39 Financial Instruments: Recognition and Measurement in its entirety.
-The replacement standard (IFRS 9) is being issued in phases.
+IFRS 9 is being issued in phases.
 To date, the chapters dealing with recognition, classification, measurement and derecognition of financial assets and liabilities have been issued.
 These chapters are effective for annual periods beginning 1 January 2013.
-Other chapters on methodology of depreciation (value loss) and hedge accounting are still under development.
+Further chapters dealing with impairment methodology and hedge accounting are still being developed.
+The Bank's management have yet to assess the impact of this new standard on the Bank's financial statements.
+However, they do not expect to implement IFRS 9 until all of its chapters have been published and they can comprehensively assess the impact of all changes.